avaneev/prvhash/README.md

 generation as a custom-written code.
 Nevertheless, Gradilac PRNG class, with its 1.0 cycles/byte floating-point performance (at default template settings), is competitive among other C++ PRNGs.

-## PRVHASH64_64M ##

-This is a minimized implementation of the `prvhash64` hash function.
-Arguably, it is the smallest hash function in the world, that produces 64-bit hashes of this quality level.
-While this function does not provide a throughput that can be considered "fast", due to its statistical properties it is practically fast for hash-maps and hash-tables.

 ## Entropy PRNG ##